Cool Old Games

 Game Setup

-There are 3 Raise boxes, an Ante Box, as well as three bonus boxes.
+There are 3 Raise boxes, an Ante Box, and three bonus boxes.
 The Board Bonus, Pocket Bonus, and Lo Ball; these are bonuses that pay out in special tables that are detailed below in the “Payouts and Odds” section.

-Each Player must make a wager into the Ante Box in order to start the game.
+Each Player must make a wager into the Ante Box to start the game.
 Most table games have signage near the table that declares relevant minimums and maximums for the game.
-The Ante Wager cannot fall below the minimum, or rise above the maximum.
+The Ante Wager cannot fall below the minimum or rise above the maximum.

 Cajun Stud Poker Game Example